MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-config.md

 ---
 # Configure C/C++ include cleanup in Visual Studio

-Starting with Visual Studio 17.7 preview 3, Visual Studio can cleanup your `#include`s to improve the quality of your C and C++ code in the following ways:
+Starting with Visual Studio 17.7 preview 3, Visual Studio can clean up your `#include`s to improve the quality of your C and C++ code in the following ways:
 - Offers to remove unused header files--improving build times.
 - Offers to add header files for code that is only working because the needed header file is included indirectly.